-- The U-M Office of Financial Aid provides assistance and resources for questions around financial aid, including types of aid available, a guide for graduate students, and more.
+- The U-M Office of Financial Aid provides assistance and resources for questions around financial aid, including types of aid available, how to apply for aid, loans and work-study, planning tools, a guide for graduate students, and more.

 - The U-M Office of Student Financial Services is a source for information on the U-M Tuition Payment Plan and how to pay your tuition bill.

 Office of National Scholarships and Fellowships

 - The Office of National Scholarships and Fellowships (ONSF) provides scholarship and fellowship support to U-M students seeking national opportunities such as the Rhodes, Truman, and Marshall Scholarships

 - A number of Public Policy, Service, Teaching, and International funding resources are available on their website here.

 - The Dow Sustainability Fellowship, administered by the Graham Sustainability Institute, selects full-time students pursuing a terminal master’s degree in arts, business, policy, engineering, environment, etc., and provides up to $20,000 of monetary support.

 - The International Institute provides generous support to graduate students for language study and conference travel, as well as internships, research, and study overseas.
 Some fellowships include:

 - Foreign Language and Area Studies (FLAS) Fellowship